jamiecarnevale/GeneClassification-AD/README.md

 ## RNA-Seq Overview

+RNA-Seq is a technique used to examine the quantity and sequences of RNA in a sample.
+By giving us a detailed view of the RNA present, it helps reveal what genes are active and how much they're being expressed.

 How RNA-Seq Works:
-- extract RNA
+- Extraction: Collect all the RNA from the sample.
-- make cDNA (complementary DNA) from it
+- cDNA Synthesis: Convert the collected RNA into complementary DNA (cDNA).
-- sequence cDNA to recreate RNA (this time with labels)
+- Sequencing: Sequence cDNA to recreate RNA (this time with labels)
-- run through machine to translate labels into sequence data
+- Translation: Run through machine to translate labels into sequence data

 ## Data Sources: